Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
 Irrigation parameters !

 --------------

-|

 #. **obs_pt_name** Name of the observation point at which pressure head
    is evaluated to trigger an irrigation event.